AlexThePolygonal/cpp-stateful-templates/README.md

 As a consequence, most of the code in this repository is UB.

 In practice, template instantiation order behaves predictably on each compiler.
-I have tested it thoroughly on Clang 19.1.1 and GCC 14.2.0, and the behaviour is similar on the earlier versions.
-The only impact is that on older Clang version, the frontend might unpredictably crash.
+I have tested it thoroughly on Clang 19.1.1 and GCC 14.2.0, and the behaviour is identical on the preceding versions of the compilers, except that the Clang frontend crashes unpredictably on some of them.

 #### Clang is simple

-Clang appears to instantiate templates largely in the order they appear in the code, recursively.
-It generally instantiates base classes before processing members of a derived class.
+Clang instantiates templates in the order they appear in the code, recursively.
+It instantiates base classes before processing members of a derived class.
 For example:

 ```cpp
 struct do :